ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 > changed in normal operation.
 However the current design will require that all
 > `SystemConfig` upgrades do not unintentionally modify the existing values.

-The `SystemConfig` will also get the following new external methods which are only callabled by the `feeAdmin`.
+The `SystemConfig` will also get the following new external methods which are only callable by the `feeAdmin`:

 ```solidity
 function setBaseFeeVaultConfig(address _recipient, uint256 _min, Types.WithdrawalNetwork _network) external;